All original content is created in Ukrainian. Not all content has been translated yet. Some posts may only be available in Ukrainian.Learn more

 • the corona – is the crown of thorns.

 Hence the epic, somewhat mystical name.
-However, there is a theory that the word "granadilla" is still connected to the Spanish granada – "pomegranate," due to the fruit's resemblance to a small pomegranate and the large number of seeds inside.
+However, there is a theory that the word "granadilla" is still linked to the Spanish granada – "pomegranate," due to the fruit's resemblance to a small pomegranate and the large number of seeds inside.

 What Does Granadilla Pair Well With?